 Inbrija and Apokyn are both brand-name drugs.
 There are currently no generic forms of either drug.
 Brand-name medications usually cost more than generics.

-According to estimates on WellRx, Inbrija and Apokyn generally cost about the same.
 The price you’ll pay for Inbrija or Apokyn will depend on your insurance plan, your location, and the pharmacy you use.

 It’s important to note that Inbrija and Apokyn may only be available at specialty pharmacies.
 These are pharmacies authorized to carry specialty medications (drugs that are complex, have high prices, or are difficult to take).

 Inbrija comes as a capsule with a powder that you inhale.
 Take Inbrija according to your doctor or pharmacist’s instructions.
 Inbrija’s website has a demonstration video and step-by-step instructions to help you take Inbrija correctly.

 You should only take Inbrija by inhaling it.
 It’s important that you don’t open or swallow any Inbrija capsule.
 The capsules should only be placed in the Inbrija inhaler device.
 The device will use the powder inside the capsules to allow you to inhale the drug.

 Don’t use Inbrija capsules in any inhaler device other than the Inbrija inhaler.
 Also, don’t inhale any other medication through your Inbrija inhaler.

 Ask your doctor or pharmacist if you have problems taking Inbrija.
 They’ll walk you through all the steps to make sure you take it the right way.

 When to take